Promise Emmanuel: Early life and education

-Promise Emmanuel also known as Kogi Rebel hail from Igah in Olamaboro local government of Kogi State.
+Promise Emmanuel, also known as Kogi Rebel, hails from Igah in Olamaboro local government of Kogi State.

-He holds a Degree in Mass Communication from the Kogi State University, Anyigba.
-He is a Media Psychologist with interests in Solution Articles, Social Research and Political Media Strategy focusing on New Media.
+He holds a degree in mass communication from the Kogi State University, Anyigba.
+He is a media psychologist with interests in solution articles, social research and political media strategy focusing on new media.

 Career

-Emmanuel was appointed as the Chief Press Secretary to the Deputy Governor of Kogi State, Edward David Onoja in October 2019.
+Emmanuel was appointed as the chief press secretary to the deputy governor of Kogi State, Edward David Onoja in October 2019.

-He earns from Writing and Research.
-He has worked as an OAP (On Air Personality), Head of Media, African Development Studies Center, Front Desk Officer, Resource intermediaries Limited, Admin Officer, keystone Bank, Office Assistant, Maersk Shipping Coy.
-He also freelances for many Nigerian National News Papers.
+He earns from writing and research.
+He has worked as an OAP (on-air personality), head of media, African Development Studies Center, front desk officer, Resource intermediaries Limited, admin officer, Keystone Bank, office assistant, Maersk Shipping Coy.
+He also freelances for many Nigerian national newspapers.